-Raphael Lemkin (1900-1959) was a US jurist and a Jewish Holocaust survivor who served as an adviser to the U.S War Department during WW2.
+Raphael Lemkin (1900-1959) was a US jurist and a Holocaust survivor who served as an adviser to the U.S War Department during WW2.
 He was the person who invented the concept and the word genocide and was the motivating presence behind the adoption of the United Nations Genocide Convention on December 9, 1948.

 While Lemkin dedicated the last 13 years of his life towards making genocide an international crime, his early interest in mass atrocities appears to have originated from the Ottoman Empire's treatment of its non-Turkic minorities.